 As an Accredited Buyer’s Representative® (ABR®), my job is to represent your interests in a purchase transaction.
-My compensation comes from the commission paid by the seller at closing, making my services FREE to the buyer.
 What do I do?
 I assist you with obtaining financing, finding the right property, educate you on market conditions, guide you through making an offer and representing you and your interests in negotiations, get you to closing and serve as your trusted real estate source.

 Buying a home is a personal and emotional experience that can be exciting and frustrating.
 It takes time, dedication, and education.
 Having someone in your corner, guiding you through the process while protecting your interests is very important.

 You may be tempted to look at listings at online real estate sites and contact the listing agents for more information.
 It may be true that the listing agent knows the house better than anyone else.
 It may even be true that they have never set foot in a house they have listed.
 Some agents have large teams that include listing partners who go out and meet with the sellers, photographers who take the pretty pictures, home stagers who arrange the furniture, and a host of others.
 The listing agent puts their name on the sign and waits for the phone to ring.
 Sometimes it is not until an offer is received that the listing agent talks to the seller directly.